 If you only want to dip your toe the E-girl trend, try these slimmer streaks.
 It only requires colouring small front sections of your hair so it won’t be as ‘jarring’ as some of the other styles.

-She suggests Keune’s Care Vital Nutrition Mask and Vital Nutrition Porosity Filler (a leave in treatment that keeps the ends of your hair strong and hydrated).
+She suggests Keune’s Care Vital Nutrition Mask ($36.50 at Catwalk) and Vital Nutrition Porosity Filler ($36.50 at My Hair & Beauty), a leave in treatment that keeps the ends of your hair strong and hydrated.
 Use 2-3 times a week for between three to 20 minutes depending on your hair’s needs.

 Coloured curtain streaks

-“Make sure that you are using a colour protectant shampoo and conditioner to keep the gloss and vibrancy of the colour,” says Renya.
+As for colour care, it's all about what you keep on your shower shelf: “Make sure that you are using a colour protectant shampoo and conditioner to keep the gloss and vibrancy of the colour,” says Xydis.

 Gabriella is the Lifestyle Editor at Woman's Day magazine.
 When she's not scrolling through countless beauty websites, lusting over the latest releases and adding far too much to her cart, you'll find her binge watching makeup tutorials on YouTube.